 Are you the type who blanks on a person's name, before you've even finished shaking their hand?
 Do you spot acquaintances in the grocery store, and run the other way because you can't quite remember who they are?
 If you have

 your brain lets you down.
 But don't feel bad.
 "Some people are very good at it, while others are more challenged by it," says Dr. Jared Brosch, a neurologist at IU Health tells Bustle.
 He says it's often just a matter of what your brain is good at, the same way some people are really great at remembering directions, while others get lost one street over from their apartment.

 Everyone's brain has a shortcoming or two.
-There is good news though, because this whole name issue can be improved over time — if you're willing to try some tricks.
+However, this whole name issue can be improved over time — if you're willing to try some tricks.
 "There are several mindfulness games you can play when trying to remember a name," Mike Dow, PsyD, PhD, author of

 interesting reasons why you might not be able to remember names, apart from your brain's innate ability.
 Health issues, medications, and even how much the person means to you all play a role.
 Read on for more info below.

-1. They May Not Have Been Important To You In The Moment
+They May Not Have Been Important To You In The Moment

 Many of us who are supposedly "bad with names" can recall them, if we have a good enough reason to.
 But let's be honest... that's not always the case.
 "If you think back to people that have changed your life or someone you fell in love with, you remembered that person’s name.
 Why?
 They were important to you," says Dr. Joe Bates, author of

-2. You Haven't Been Getting Enough Sleep
+You Haven't Been Getting Enough Sleep

 getting seven to eight hours of sleep each night in order to make memories stick," Chris Brantner, founder of SleepZoo.com, tells Bustle.
 "Not only does sleep help us organize and consolidate information and deposit it into our memory banks, but it also helps us be clear-headed and focused during the day.
 Without enough sleep, it's probable that lots of information will go in one ear and out the other — like people's names."

 You Weren't Actually Paying Attention

 actually listening to what was being said.
 "You were looking at them, observing them, noticing them, and your visual senses were overriding your auditory senses," says clinical psychologist and host of The Web Radio Show Dr. Josh Klapow.
 "You heard the name but it didn't commit to memory the way the person's facial features, height etc. did."

 In a similar vein, it's easy for the brain to get bogged down by too much information, leaving nothing leftover for name recall.
 "We are often distracted by our own memory reserves," Klapow says.
 "We may have too much on our mind and as a result, their name simply doesn't have room in our memory storage."
 Again, this is even more likely to be the case when someone doesn't register as important to you.

 Their Name Was Incredibly Common